wovo/godafoss-c-/documentation/reference.md

 - examples
 - value split to item and stream, or use value directly? container? (no, that overloads)
 - range (= can always invert) - eigenlijk een eigenschap van de waarde???
-- boxing of a value to make it into a type
 - interface tag
 - additive filters
 - substractive filters